Entering Electrochemistry | EIS Diagnostic Testing for Lithium Battery Failure Analysis

 Figure 2.
 Distribution of Relaxation Times, DRT Analysis

-3. From Lab to Industry: Overcoming Barriers in Failure Warning
+3. From Laboratory to Industrial Application: Overcoming EIS Implementation Barriers

-• Equipment limitations: Traditional potentiostats struggle with high-current testing for large-capacity batteries (>100 Ah) and incur high costs
+• Equipment limitations: Traditional potentiostats struggled with high-current testing for large-capacity batteries (>100 Ah)

-The industrial-grade EIS test equipment (BIT6000 series) launched by IEST has achieved technological breakthroughs through three major innovations:
+Industrial-grade EIS battery test systems (BIT6000 series) launched by IEST have overcome these challenges through three key innovations:

 • High current technology: Increase the current test range to meet the EIS test of large-capacity batteries (>100Ah);